 Nurses affiliated with the URMC Clinical Nursing Research Center (CNRC) are eligible for up to $2000 in mini-grant support for the development, strengthening, or evaluation of equity-focused dissemination and implementation (EQ-DI) research, a field of science that uses a health equity lens to examine the process by which scientific evidence is implemented in clinical settings and communities.

-Learn more about the EQ-DI mini-grants and apply.
+Learn about EQ-DI mini-grants.

 Diversity and Re-Entry Supplement Grants